sstevenshang/FaceTranslator/README.md

 ```

 in `setupPersonGroup.py` to your Face API Key.
-	...you may want to change the photo files found in the array `peopleInfo` to photos of you choosing in the same format as we have
+	..2. you may want to change the photo files found in the array `peopleInfo` to photos of you choosing in the same format as we have